 The health board is a nonprofit tribal organization that assists the 41 federally recognized tribes of Idaho, Oregon and Washington on health-related matters.

-Key Results: The Indian Community Health Profile project:
+The Indian Community Health Profile project:

 - Established a process for tribal communities to develop their own community health profile, using local site coordinators and tribal resources.